iSumsoft» Windows Tips »3 Ways to Start or Stop a Service in Windows 10/8/7

 Four types of Startup

-How to Start, Stop or Restart Services in Task Manager
+How to Start, Stop, or Restart Services via Task Manager

 Step 1: Open Task Manager.

-Press Ctrl+Alt+Delete combination keys, then select Task Manager in security option screen.
+Press Ctrl+Alt+Delete and select Task Manager from the security options screen.

 Open Task Manager

-Step 2: If it opens in mini mode, click on More details button.
+Step 2: If Task Manager opens in mini mode, click More details.

-Then you can start a Service by right-clicking on it, then select Start.
+You can start a service by right-clicking it and selecting Start.

 Start a service

-Step 4: To disable or delay loading of Windows Services.
+Step 4: To disable or delay the loading of Windows services.

-You can choose to stop or restart the Service which is in stopped Status.
+You can choose to stop or restart a service currently in a stopped state.

 Restart a service

-How to Start or Disable a Service in Registry Editor
+How to Start or Disable a Service using Registry Editor

-Press the Windows + R keys to open the Run dialog, type in regedit, and press Enter.
+Press Windows + R, type regedit, and press Enter.

 Open Registry Editor

-Step 2: In Registry Editor, go to the location of that service (example: VMTools):
+Step 2: In Registry Editor, navigate to the service's location (e.g., VMTools):

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\VMTools

-In the right pane of VMTools, double-click on Start DWORD to modify its DWORD.
+In the right pane of VMTools, double-click the Start DWORD to modify its value.

 Start a Service in Registry Editor

-You can set that service to start automatically (Value data = 2), manually, or disable it.
-If I want to start that service manually, so I type digital 3 in that box under Value data.
+You can set the service to start automatically (Value data = 2), manually, or disable it.
+For manual start, type 3 under Value data.

 Manage a Service by changing its value